 Email: officemcrs [dot] ca

 The Mennonite Coalition for Refugee Support was formed in 1987 to assist refugee claimants from Central America in the resettlement process.
 By the mid-1990s MCRS was aiding refugee claimants arriving from countries around the world.
 MCRS provides refugee claim process support and settlement support in addition to advocating for a fairness and justice for refugees in Canada.
-The MCRS provides numerous emotional support, assistance with document completion, translation, interpretation, help finding legal support, referrals to suitable housing and community resources, and advocacy.
+The MCRS provides numerous emotional support, assistance with document completion, translation, interpretation, help finding legal support, referrals to suitable housing and community resources, and advice.

 Ontario Bar Association